Reichskommissariat Ostland: Policies

 Upon taking control, Hinrich Lohse proclaimed the official decree ("Verkündungsblatt für das Ostland") on November 15, 1941, whereby all Soviet state and party properties in the Baltic area and Belarus were confiscated and transferred to the German administration.

-In Ostland, the administration returned lands nationalised by the Soviets to the former peasant owners.
+In Ostland, the administration returned lands nationalized by the Soviets to the former peasant owners.
 In towns and cities, small workshops, industries and businesses were returned to their former owners, subject to promises to pay taxes and quotas to the authorities.
 Jewish properties were confiscated.
 In Belarus, a state enterprise was established to manage all former Soviet government properties.
 One of the German administrators was General commissar Wilhelm Kube.

-Ostgesellschaften (state monopolies) and so-called Patenfirmen, private industrial companies linked to the German government, were quickly appointed to manage confiscated enterprises.
+Ostgesellschaften (state monopolies) and so-called Patenfirmen, private industrial companies representing the German government, were quickly appointed to manage confiscated enterprises.
 The Hermann Göring Workshops, Mannesmann, IG Farben and Siemens assumed control of all former Soviet state enterprises in Ostland and Ukraine.
 An example of this was the takeover, by Daimler-Benz and Vomag, of heavy repair workshops, in Riga and Kiev, for the maintenance of all captured Russian T-34 and KV-1 tanks, linked with their repair workshops in Germany.

-In Belarus, the German authorities lamented the "Jewish-Bolshevik" policies that had allegedly denied the people knowledge of the basic concepts of private property, ownership, or personal initiative.
+In Belarus, the German authorities lamented the "Jewish-Bolshevik" policies that had allegedly denied the people knowledge of the basic concepts of property, ownership, or personal initiative.
 Unlike the Baltic area, where the authorities saw that "during the war and the occupation's first stages, the population gave examples of sincere collaboration, a way for possibly giving some liberty to autonomous administration".